History of India–United States relations: Modi–Obama relationship (2014–2017)

-Relationship under President Trump (2017-2021)
+Modi–Trump relationship (2017–2021)

 In February 2017, Indian ambassador to the U.S. Navtej Sarna hosted a reception for the National Governors Association (NGA), which was attended by the Governors of 25 states and senior representatives of 3 more states.
 This was the first time such an event has occurred.
 Explaining the reason for the gathering, Virginia Governor and NGA Chair Terry McAuliffe stated that "India is America's greatest strategic partner".
 He further added, "We clearly understand the strategic importance of India, of India–U.S. relations.
 As we grow our 21st century economy, India has been so instrumental in helping us build our technology, medical professions.
 We recognise a country that has been such a close strategic ally of the US.
 That's why we the Governors are here tonight."
 McAuliffe, who has visited India 15 times, also urged other Governors to visit the country with trade delegations to take advantage of opportunities.